SprintHR

 Automating your timesheets is a great way to ensure accuracy and expedite the process.
 This will help prevent any errors on the part of employees who may be trying to clock more hours than they have worked deliberately.
 Automation also eliminates the need to wait on employees to fill out timesheets before you can compute how many overtime hours were rendered.

 Automatic payroll makes computing overtime pay easier in the Philippines.
-With automation, you can authorize and schedule whether they can work overtime on non-regular days.
+With automation like SprintHR, you can authorize and schedule whether they can work overtime on non-regular days.
 Plus, you won’t have to calculate based on different overtime rates since it will be done for you automatically.
 As the employer, the only thing left is to ensure that all workers can work overtime when necessary.